tomislavmiksa/gitScripts/README.md

 It contains the scripts bellow required for the test.

+The scripts shall:

+- install the tcpdump from the public Debian repo
+- create and enable `dnsdebug.service` which will collect the DNS traffic and store it under the `/tmp` folder
+- after the testing had been done, push the records to a webhook
+- ***IMPORTANT***: execute cleanup script when done, as service will fill the `/tmp` directory

 ## SCRIPTS

 - `./cb4_install_tcpdump.sh` - install the tcpdump on the CB4 and cleanup after yourself